What Are Possessive Pronouns?

 How to Ask Questions About Possession

-Be careful as to not add an article (a, an, the) before the possessive pronouns.
+Be careful not to add an article (a, an, the) before the possessive pronouns.
 Pay attention to the examples below:

 She is wearing a dress.
 It's